Northern Santa Barbara County: The Heart of Santa Barbara Wine Country

-Santa Barbara Wine Country is one of the most diverse wine grape growing regions on the planet.
-Its 25,000+ planted acres produce nearly three million cases of world-class and award-winning chardonnay, pinot noir, cabernet sauvignon, sauvignon blanc, syrah and 50 other varietals.
-Its nearly 200 wineries, stunning vineyards, and trendy tasting rooms make Santa Barbara County’s northern Wine Country a must-see wine destination.
+Santa Barbara County Wine Country is one of the most diverse wine grap growing regions on the planet.
+Its 25,000+ planted acres produce nearly three million cases of world-class and award-winning chardonnay, pinot noir, cabernet sauvignon, sauvignon blan, syrah and 50 other varietals.
+Wine grapes are the County’s second largest agricultural crop.
+The county’s nearly 200 wineries, stunning vineyards, and trendy tasting rooms make Santa Barbara County’s northern “vineyard country” a must-see wine destination.

 Santa Barbara Wine Country’s family vineyards feature a host of year-round activities of interest to visitors and residents alike – vineyard tours, library and barrel tastings, winemaker dinners, and cause-focused events.
 Local tasting rooms also maintain full calendars of wine-lover activities.